JanEricNitschke/TicTacToe/README.md

 Written as lambda expression, then compiled with turnstyle `cabal run turnstyle compile -O tictactoe.txt --output tictactoe.png` and finally hand optimized.

+Does not handle invalid (out-of-bounds or overwriting) inputs.

 Run with:
 ```
 cabal run turnstyle run tictactoe.png